 Banks that have zero fossil fuel lending, e.g. by virtue of their operating model or lending only to individuals, charities etc., will be identified on our website with a “fossil free” certificate.

-We use a wide range of data sources.
-This includes financial statements, annual and sustainability reports, CDP questionnaires, Investor Relations pages of the bank’s website, toxicbonds.org database and lobbying databases.
-Lending data is tested for the latest available financial year (ratings released in February 2024 are based on calendar year 2022).
-Lobbying data and product availability is tested at the date the rating exercise is carried out.
+We use a wide range of publicly available data sources.
+This includes financial statements, annual and sustainability reports, CDP questionnaires, Investor Relations pages and other pages of the banking institutions' websites and the toxicbonds.org database.
+Lending data is tested for the latest available financial year (ratings released in February 2024, for example, will be based on calendar year 2022).